Davenads/DFC-Data/README.md

 - **Player Registration**: Players can register for the DFC using the `/register` command, linking their Discord account with an arena name in the Google Sheets database
 - **Tournament Signups**: Registered players can sign up for weekly tournaments using `/signup`, specifying their character class and build preferences
-- **Automated Matchmaking**: Tournament managers can generate matchups using the `/matchup` command, creating balanced fight cards based on player signups
-- **Results Tracking**: Players can report match outcomes using `/reportwin`, automatically updating player statistics, ELO ratings, and tournament standings
+- **Results Tracking**: Players can report match outcomes using `/reportwin`, automatically updating player statistics and tournament standings
 - **Official Rankings**: View current DFC rankings based on tournament performance with `/rankings`, including champion status and top 20 players
 - **Player Statistics**: Access detailed player stats including W/L records, winrates, recent matches, and ranking positions using `/stats`
+- **Duel Trends Analysis**: Analyze match trends over custom time periods with `/dueltrends`, including build popularity, class matchups, and win rates
 - **Interactive Help System**: Comprehensive help menu with `/help` showing all available commands and their usage
-- **Recent Activity Tracking**: Monitor recent tournament signups and player activity with `/recentsignups`
+- **Recent Activity Tracking**: Monitor recent tournament signups and duels with `/recentsignups` and `/recentduels`
 - **Historical Data**: Access rule change history and tournament evolution with `/changelog`
+- **Discord Sync**: Moderators can check for roster username mismatches with `/namesync` to maintain data accuracy

 ## Folder Structure